 November 1929: President Herbert Hoover is quoted as saying, "Any lack of confidence in the economic future or the basic strength of business in the United States is foolish."

-1930: A severe drought started in the Great Plains area ruining millions of farmers.
+1930: A severe drought started in the Great Plains area, ruining millions of farmers.
 The condition lasted until 1935.

 March 1930: More than 3.2 million are unemployed.
 Before the October 29 crash, around 1.5 million were unemployed.
-President Hoover declares the worst is past and the situation would be rectified within two months
+President Hoover declares the worst was past and the situation would be rectified within two months

 February 1931: Food riots began in part of the U.S.,

-July 16, 1931: Food riots begin in Minneapolis where men and women demolish a grocery store and take canned goods, fruit and meat.
+July 16, 1931: Food riots begin in Minneapolis, where men and women demolish a grocery store and take canned goods, fruit, and meat.
 The shop owner is injured.
 A force of 100 police officers quelled the riot and arrested seven people.